trorvillelim/msg-swagger/README.md

     @OperationHidden(operations = {"deleteValuation"})

-   Know issue:
+   Known issue:
-   You have to create seperate model if you want to use same model for different endpoint with the same field name
+   You have to create seperate model if you want to use same model for different endpoint with the same field name with different data type